Submit request or call to make an appointment.

 Usually, doctors find coarctation of the aorta early.
 In cases when the condition isn’t diagnosed until later in life, it’s usually because the defect wasn’t severe enough to cause serious symptoms.
 Coarctation of the aorta doesn’t go away on its own and the defect can eventually cause health issues, so treatment is required even for those who don’t have symptoms.

 Often, kids don’t have any symptoms and the narrowed aorta is discovered during a regular visit to the doctor.
-The first sign of coarctation of the aorta is often abnormal blood pressure.
+The first sign of coarctation of the aorta often is abnormal blood pressure.
 During a physical exam, a doctor might find that a child has higher blood pressure in the arms than in the legs.
 The doctor might hear a heart murmur or notice that the pulse in the groin is weak or hard to feel.
 Any person diagnosed with high blood pressure should be checked for coarctation of the aorta.

 Kids who have symptoms might have: